pedroandreou/Cypriot-LLM/README.md

     --do_login_first_time
 ```

-If you want to add different arguments for training the tokenizer, just go to the `initial_configs` directory where you will find a config JSON file for the corresponding model.
-Change the values there and rerun the script.

 As I am using the `tokenizers` library and not the `transfomers` one, I cannot just do `tokenizer.push_to_hub(huggingface_repo_name, private=True)`, but rather once training the tokenizer, I am cloning  the HuggingFace repo, moving the tokenizer files into the cloned repo, and pushing the tokenizer to HuggingFace.
 Don't worry though, as all there are done programmatically - look at `.src/hub_pusher.py`'s `push_tokenizer` function.

 # Cyclone